Tarragon (Artemisia dracunclus)

-Tarragon pairs with basil, bay leaves, chervil, chives, dill, parsley and can be used with other herbs to make a delicious green salad.
+Tarragon marries with basil, bay leaves, chervil, chives, dill, parsley and can be used with other herbs to make a delicious green salad.

-New tarragon plants are started by cuttings or root division and its best to divide the roots every couple of years to maintain the flavor intensity.
+New tarragon plants are started by cuttings or root division and its best to divide the roots every couple of years to maintain the flavour intensity.
 It grows best in a sunny spot with rich, dry soil.
 It grows better in colder climates, allowing for dormant winters, however it does need protection from hard frost.
-Pick the slender, dark green leaves when they are between 2-5 inches long.
+Pick the slender, dark green leaves when they are between 5-12cm long.

 Tarragon is said to be an appetite stimulant and to assist with stomach upsets, heartburn, insomnia and headaches.
 The Romans chewed tarragon leaves to ease toothaches and it is said that this can help with hiccups also.